-Any methods, additional references, Nature Portfolio reporting summaries, source data, extended data, supplementary information, acknowledgements, peer review information; details of author contributions and the sum of the sum of and competing interests; and statements of data and code availability are available at https://doi.org/10.1038/s41566-025-01651-y.
+Any methods, additional references, Nature Portfolio reporting summaries, source data, extended data, supplementary information, acknowledgements, peer review information; details of author contributions have the same peak value. b, Fast Fourier transform of the time domain traces in a.
+The experimental data relative to the magnetic step (blue squares) are shown up to 0.3 THz-above which the signal falls below the noise threshold.

+and competing interests; and statements of data and code availability are available at https://doi.org/10.1038/s41566-025-01651-y.